anuraganands/Non-image-data-classification-with-CNN/ReadMe.txt

 Algorithm 2: Normalized Distance Matrix (Run data2imgX2.m) Algorithm 3: combination of Normalized Distance Matrix and Equidistant Bar Graph algorithm (Run data2imgX3.m)

-These algorithms have been proposed by Anuraganand Sharma in the preprints: version 1: A. Sharma and D. Kumar, Non-image Data Classification with Convolutional Neural Networks. version 2: A. Sharma and D. Kumar, Classification with 2-D Convolutional Neural Networks for breast cancer diagnosis.
+These algorithms have been proposed by Anuraganand Sharma in:
+Sharma, A., Kumar, D. Classification with 2-D convolutional neural networks for breast cancer diagnosis.
+Sci Rep 12, Nature, 21857 (2022). and in the preprints: version 1: A. Sharma and D. Kumar, Non-image Data Classification with Convolutional Neural Networks. version 2: A. Sharma and D. Kumar, Classification with 2-D Convolutional Neural Networks for breast cancer diagnosis.